futo82/movies-api/README.md

 # Movies RESTful API

 This example project demonstrates how to write a RESTful API in Golang using the Gin framework.
-The API provides a create, retrieve, update, and delete operation against the movie data stored in DynamoDB.
+The API provides a create, retrieve, update, and delete service that is used to operate on the movie data stored in DynamoDB.
 Okta's implicit flow is integrated to provide access control.

 ## Directory Structure

 ```
 ├── controllers
 │   └── controller.go   // Handle Requests
+├── data
+│   └── load_data.go
+│   └── load_data.sh   // Script to load data into database
+│   └── movies.csv     // Contains 100 movie record
 ├── db
 │   └── dyanmodb.go     // Intialize Database
 ├── middlewares